Resources for Before, During and After the Fair

 1) Understanding Yourself/Self-Reflection

-A better understanding of yourself–by giving serious thought to your character, motives, values, experiences and skills–will help you tell your professional story and make it easier to communicate your value to employers.
+A better understanding of yourself–by giving serious thought to your motives, values, experiences and skills–will help you tell your professional story and make it easier to communicate your value to employers.

 - Reflect on your skills, interests, experiences and knowledge.